 Medi-Cal’s Enormous Data Storehouse Could Be Used to Improve Care

-Medi-Cal is unique in its ability to generate, compile, and disseminate data on health care system performance for low-income Californians.
+Medi-Cal is unique in its ability to generate, compile, and disseminate data on health care system performance for Californians with low incomes.
 These data can be used to transform the system.
 They may points to areas that need attention, such as access to mental health care services.
 They can be used to promote accountability within the program through initiatives like quarterly managed care performance dashboards.
 In some areas, such as patient satisfaction with their plan, we have a great deal of data.
 In others, such as care system encounters and health outcomes, we’re just beginning to uncover and explore the information that this program is capable of generating.

 Medi-Cal Must Continue to Evolve